Some explicit results on the sum of a prime and an almost prime: Introduction

-In this paper, by using a more sophisticated procedure that essentially generalises the work in \cite{BJV22}, we improve on this result as follows. \begin{theorem} Every even integer $N\geq 4$ can be written as the sum of a prime and a number with at most $K=369$ (not necessarily distinct) prime factors. \end{theorem} The main difficulty in lowering the value of $K=369$ comes from our knowledge of potential Siegel zeros and the error term in the prime number theorem for arithmetic progressions.
-As these problems are mitigated under the assumption of the Generalised Riemann Hypothesis (GRH), we also provide a conditional result. \begin{theorem} Assume GRH.
-Then every even integer $N\geq 4$ can be written as the sum of a prime and a number with at most $K=33$ (not necessarily distinct) prime factors. \end{theorem} It should be noted that obtaining $K=33$ does not require the full-strength of GRH.
+In this paper, by using a more sophisticated procedure that essentially generalises the work in \cite{BJV22}, we improve on this result as follows. \begin{theorem} Every even integer $N\geq 4$ can be written as the sum of a prime and a number with at most $K=395$ (not necessarily distinct) prime factors. \end{theorem} The main difficulty in lowering the value of $K=395$ comes from our knowledge of potential Siegel zeros and the error term in the prime number theorem for arithmetic progressions for small moduli.
+As these problems are mitigated under assumption of the Generalised Riemann Hypothesis (GRH), we also provide a conditional result. \begin{theorem} Assume GRH.
+Then every even integer $N\geq 4$ can be written as the sum of a prime and a number with at most $K=31$ (not necessarily distinct) prime factors. \end{theorem} It should be noted that obtaining $K=31$ does not require the full-strength of GRH.
 Rather, if our knowledge of the zeros of Dirichlet $L$-functions were to improve (say with significant computation), then the unconditional result would approach the conditional one.
+The main hurdle in improving Theorem \ref{conthm} further is the strength of our sieve methods and bounds on sums of the reciprocals of primes (see \S 3).
 We also remark that our proofs require additional levels of optimisation compared to the explicit version of Chen's theorem in \cite{BJV22}.
 This is because we consider a wider range of $N$, causing more error terms to become non-negligible.
-In particular, we make use of recent work by Hathi and the first author \cite{hathi2021sum} for smaller values of $N$.
+In particular, we make use of recent work by Hathi and the first author \cite{hathi2024sum} for smaller values of $N$.

 An outline of the paper is as follows.
 In Section \ref{sectnot} we provide the main notation and definitions used throughout.
 In Section \ref{sectpre} we state some preliminary lemmas.
 In Section \ref{sectuncon} we outline the main method of approach, and prove the unconditional result (Theorem \ref{unconthm}).
 In Section \ref{sectcon} we prove the conditional result (Theorem \ref{conthm}).
 Finally in Section \ref{improvsec} we detail possible avenues for future improvements.
+Note that the main code for the proof of Theorems \ref{unconthm} and \ref{conthm} is available on Github \cite{djvaleriiacode}.